LukaHarambasic/harambasic.de/src/content/posts/mac-utility-must-haves.md

 ![TODO](/posts/mac-utility-must-haves/clipy.png)

-TODO: Maybe gif?

 After you installed Clipy you can use it via **SHIFT + COMMAND + C**.
 It's just one additional key stroke to what you are used.
 It comes with a lot of options to customize, but I don't change a lot.
 I just make sure that there are already copy items visible without the need to navigate to a folder first (see screenshot).
 Therefore you need to set the _Number of items place inline_ to a decent numnber, I have it at 10.

 A nice sideeffect is also that it cleans the styles of the copied text, e.g. copying something from VSCode to Outlook normally takes all the styling.
 But I can't think about a usecase where I want that.
 Maybe the hierarchy of the text but not the styling.
-Everything should jsut be Markdown.
+Everything should be Markdown.

 ---